MileTwo/riodemo/README.md

 ## Canary Deployment

-In Rio, an **applicaton** contains multiple service revisions.
+In Rio, an **application** contains multiple service revisions.
 The `rio stage` command is used to associate a new service revision to an existing application.
 Therefore the command shown below will:

 * create a new service revision based on the `flower:blue`  image
 * associate the revision with the `myflower` application with an initial weight of 0%, meaning it receives 0% of the application's traffic